The-OpenROAD-Project/OpenSTA/README.md

 CMake is supposedly more compatible with the windoz environment so you may have better luck wih it.

-Configure and build from the shell.
+Cmake and build from the shell.
 Note that tcl and zlib must be built with the Visual C++ compiler to link to the sta libraries.

-...
+  mkdir build
-./bootstrap
+  cd build
-./configure --with-visualstudio
+  cmakd ..
-make maintainer-clean
+  make
 ...

 Good luck and don't bother me with windoz specific issues.
 I am happy to say I haven't owned a windoz machine in 20 years.